marickmanrho/ngl_vector_rep/README.md

-# ngl_vector_rep
+# NGL vector representation
-A vector representation for ngl viewer
+A vector representation for nglviewer in Python.

+Adds arrows for a list of positions and directions to an NGLViewer object.

+#### To know how it works, just look at the example